ajm143/ajm143.github.io/_posts/people/2019-10-01-Andrea_Iliceto.md

 I am a PhD student in the Morris Group working in the School of Metallurgy and Materials at the University of Birmingham.
 I carry out DFT research on strongly correlated materials, focusing  on metal-organic frameworks [such as CrCl2(pym)] and quantum spin liquids [such as Barlowite].

-During my previous studies, I completed an integrated Master’s Degree at the University of York in Theoretical Physics.
+During my previous studies, I completed a Master’s Degree at the University of York in Theoretical Physics.
 My Master’s dissertation project focused on atomistic spin dynamics simulations of magnetoresistive random access memory.